dashcommunity/blog/pages/articles/_template.md

 # Youtube videos

-Youtube videos can be added to markdown pages as follows:
+Youtube videos can be added to markdown pages which are slated for html conversion using the `iframe` tag.
+I have enclosed the text in backticks so that it shows up on this page, but in practice you should __not__ enclose the code below in backticks.

 ```
 <iframe width="420" height="315"